 Last week was a busy week for our Tot School.
 With the warm weather we started noticing caterpillars outside.
-Sicily and the other little boy I watch became very fascinated by them.
-The little boy seems to pick them out a mile away!
+Sicily became very fascinated by them.
 With this new interest, I decided to plan a Very Hungry Caterpillar toddler theme.

-We started our Very Hungry Caterpillar toddler theme by reading The Hungry Caterpillar by Eric Carle.
-I was surprised that they sat through this whole story.
+We started our The Very Hungry Caterpillar toddler theme by reading The Very Hungry Caterpillar by Eric Carle.
+I was surprised that she sat through this whole story.
 It’s a bit long for toddlers.
 Sicily kept pointing to the caterpillar and saying “ousss” which is how she says outside.

 On Tuesday, we fed the caterpillar.
-Both kids are under 1, so there really wasn’t much structure to this activity.
-But they LOVED feeding the caterpillar his fruit, so he can grow big and strong.
+She is under 1, so there really wasn’t much structure to this activity.
+But she LOVED feeding the caterpillar his fruit, so he can grow big and strong.
 I made the caterpillar by cutting out a face with construction paper and taping it on a wide open container.

 Related: How to Plan for a Child-Led Tot SchoolIn our sensory bin we put black beans, or you could use coffee beans to make it smell nice.
 We added fruit and some caterpillars too.
-They kept trying to pick up the beans with the fruit.
-They kept burying the caterpillars telling them to take a nap.
+She kept trying to pick up the beans with the fruit.
+She kept burying the caterpillars telling them to take a nap.

 Related: The Toddler Experience: A Hands-On Toddler Curriculum

-The last thing we did was make caterpillars without connecting blocks.
+The last thing we did was make caterpillars with our connecting blocks.
 We practiced snapping and unsnapping the blocks.
 Then we would count how many segments our caterpillars had.
-The toddlers loved learning about caterpillars.
+Sicily loved learning about caterpillars.
 The Very Hungry Caterpillar is one of my favorite books.
-It’s why I chose it for my first Literacy Pack, which is an all inclusive learning theme developed around a book.
-It’s specifically designed for Toddlers and Preschoolers.
-Check out what Kayla said about the pack: